smartdevicelink/sdl_overview_guides/docs/Getting Started/Establishing a Transport/index.md

 # Establishing a Transport

-SDL is transport agnostic, meaning it can work over any potential transport.
-The important note here is that the projects themselves connect in a specific ways over certain transports.
+SDL is theoretically transport agnostic, meaning it can work over any potential transport.
+However, due to limitations of app platforms, only certain transports are available for connecting to given app platforms.

 The first step in using SDL is to establish a connection over a primary transport.